dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

                       2 | FBB65X2 | node00002 | node00002.spring.test |           | 172.17.0.35 | 172.29.0.35 | 172.35.0.35 |        | static

+Possible values of status are static, powering-on, installing, booting, post-booting, booted, failed.
+The status will be updated every 3 minutes.

 c.
 Offline repositories will be created based on the OS being deployed across the cluster.